zelhajou/ft_net_webserv/README.md

 		Alt-Svc: h2=":443"; ma=2592000
 		Public-Key-Pins: pin-sha256="base64=="; max-age=5184000; includeSubDomains
 		```
-		- **Date**:
-			- Specifies the date and time of the response.
-		- **Server**:
-			- Specifies the server software.
-		- **Content-Type**:
-			- Specifies the media type of the response body.
-		- **Content-Length**:
-			- Specifies the length of the response body.
-		- **Connection**:
-			- Specifies the connection type.
-		- **Set-Cookie**:
-			- Specifies the cookies sent by the server.
-		- **Cache-Control**:
-			- Specifies the caching directives.
-		- **Last-Modified**:
-			- Specifies the date and time of the last modification.
-		- **Location**:
-			- Specifies the URL for redirection.
-		- **WWW-Authenticate**:
-			- Specifies the authentication method.
-		- **Content-Encoding**:
-			- Specifies the encoding of the response body.
-		- **Content-Language**:
-			- Specifies the language of the response body.
-		- **Content-Disposition**:
-			- Specifies the disposition of the response body.
-		- **Content-Security-Policy**:
-			- Specifies the security policy.
-		- **Strict-Transport-Security**:
-			- Specifies the transport security policy.
-		- **X-Content-Type-Options**:
-			- Specifies the content type options.
-		- **X-Frame-Options**:
-			- Specifies the frame options.
-		- **X-XSS-Protection**:
-			- Specifies the XSS protection.
-		- **Referrer-Policy**:
-			- Specifies the referrer policy.
-		- **Feature-Policy**:
-			- Specifies the feature policy.
-		- **Expect-CT**:
-			- Specifies the Certificate Transparency policy.
-		- **Alt-Svc**:
-			- Specifies the alternative services.
-		- **Public-Key-Pins**:
-			- Specifies the public key pins.
-		- **Content-Security-Policy-Report-Only**:
-			- Specifies the security policy for reporting.
-		- **Expect-CT**:
-			- Specifies the Certificate Transparency policy.
-		- **Alt-Svc**:
-			- Specifies the alternative services.
-		- **Public-Key-Pins**:
-			- Specifies the public key pins.
+		- **Date**: Specifies the date and time of the response.
+		- **Server**: Specifies the server software.
+		- **Content-Type**: Specifies the media type of the response body.
+		- **Content-Length**: Specifies the length of the response body.
+		- **Connection**: Specifies the connection type.
+		- **Set-Cookie**: Specifies the cookies sent by the server.
+		- **Cache-Control**: Specifies the caching directives.
+		- **Last-Modified**: Specifies the date and time of the last modification.
+		- **Location**: Specifies the URL for redirection.
+		- **WWW-Authenticate**: Specifies the authentication method.
+		- **Content-Encoding**: Specifies the encoding of the response body.
+		- **Content-Language**: Specifies the language of the response body.
+		- **Content-Disposition**: Specifies the disposition of the response body.
+		- **Content-Security-Policy**: Specifies the security policy.
+		- **Strict-Transport-Security**: Specifies the transport security policy.
+		- **X-Content-Type-Options**: Specifies the content type options.
+		- **X-Frame-Options**: Specifies the frame options.
+		- **X-XSS-Protection**: Specifies the XSS protection.
+		- **Referrer-Policy**: Specifies the referrer policy.
+		- **Feature-Policy**: Specifies the feature policy.
+		- **Expect-CT**: Specifies the Certificate Transparency policy.
+		- **Alt-Svc**: Specifies the alternative services.
+		- **Public-Key-Pins**: Specifies the public key pins.
 	- **Status Codes**:
 		- **1xx (Informational)**:
-			- **100 Continue**:
-				- The server has received the request headers and will wait for the request body.
+			- **100 Continue**: The server has received the request headers and will wait for the request body.
-			- **101 Switching Protocols**:
-				- The server has agreed to switch protocols.
+			- **101 Switching Protocols**: The server has agreed to switch protocols.
 		- **2xx (Success)**:
-			- **200 OK**:
-				- The request was successful.
+			- **200 OK**: The request was successful.
-			- **201 Created**:
-				- The request has been fulfilled and a new resource has been created.
+			- **201 Created**: The request has been fulfilled and a new resource has been created.
-			- **202 Accepted**:
-				- The request has been accepted for processing.
+			- **202 Accepted**: The request has been accepted for processing.
-			- **204 No Content**:
-				- The server has fulfilled the request but there is no content to send.
+			- **204 No Content**: The server has fulfilled the request but there is no content to send.
 		- **3xx (Redirection)**:
-			- **301 Moved Permanently**:
-				- The requested resource has been permanently moved to a new location.
+			- **301 Moved Permanently**: The requested resource has been permanently moved to a new location.
-			- **302 Found**:
-				- The requested resource has been temporarily moved to a new location.
+			- **302 Found**: The requested resource has been temporarily moved to a new location.
-			- **304 Not Modified**:
-				- The requested resource has not been modified since the last request.
+			- **304 Not Modified**: The requested resource has not been modified since the last request.
 		- **4xx (Client Error)**:
-			- **400 Bad Request**:
-				- The request could not be understood by the server.
+			- **400 Bad Request**: The request could not be understood by the server.
-			- **401 Unauthorized**:
-				- The request requires user authentication.
+			- **401 Unauthorized**: The request requires user authentication.
-			- **403 Forbidden**:
-				- The server has refused to fulfill the request.
+			- **403 Forbidden**: The server has refused to fulfill the request.
-			- **404 Not Found**:
-				- The requested resource could not be found.
+			- **404 Not Found**: The requested resource could not be found.
 		- **5xx (Server Error)**:
-			- **500 Internal Server Error**:
-				- The server encountered an unexpected condition.
+			- **500 Internal Server Error**: The server encountered an unexpected condition.
-			- **501 Not Implemented**:
-				- The server does not support the functionality required to fulfill the request.
+			- **501 Not Implemented**: The server does not support the functionality required to fulfill the request.
-			- **502 Bad Gateway**:
-				- The server received an invalid response from an upstream server.
+			- **502 Bad Gateway**: The server received an invalid response from an upstream server.
-			- **503 Service Unavailable**:
-				- The server is temporarily unavailable.
+			- **503 Service Unavailable**: The server is temporarily unavailable.
 	- **HTTP/1.1**:
-		- **Persistent Connections**:
-			- Allows multiple requests and responses to be sent over a single connection.
+		- **Persistent Connections**: Allows multiple requests and responses to be sent over a single connection.
-		- **Pipelining**:
-			- Allows multiple requests to be sent without waiting for the responses.
+		- **Pipelining**: Allows multiple requests to be sent without waiting for the responses.
-		- **Chunked Transfer Encoding**:
-			- Allows data to be sent in chunks.
+		- **Chunked Transfer Encoding**: Allows data to be sent in chunks.
-		- **Content Negotiation**:
-			- Allows the server to send different content based on the client's preferences.
+		- **Content Negotiation**: Allows the server to send different content based on the client's preferences.
-		- **Caching**:
-			- Allows the client to store a copy of the response for future use.
+		- **Caching**: Allows the client to store a copy of the response for future use.
-		- **Compression**:
-			- Allows the server to compress the response before sending it to the client.
+		- **Compression**: Allows the server to compress the response before sending it to the client.
-		- **Authentication**:
-			- Allows the server to require user authentication.
+		- **Authentication**: Allows the server to require user authentication.
-		- **Cookies**:
-			- Allows the server to store information on the client's computer.
+		- **Cookies**: Allows the server to store information on the client's computer.
-		- **Redirects**:
-			- Allows the server to redirect the client to a different URL.
+		- **Redirects**: Allows the server to redirect the client to a different URL.
-		- **Error Handling**:
-			- Allows the server to send error messages to the client.
+		- **Error Handling**: Allows the server to send error messages to the client.
-		- **Security**:
-			- Allows the server to enforce security policies.
+		- **Security**: Allows the server to enforce security policies.

 	- [HTTP Headers - MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)